 There are a number of things you can try yourself if you are experiencing low mood.
-Many women say these things have made a difference and improved their symptoms.
+Many parents say these things have made a difference and improved their symptoms.

 - Talk to your partner, to friends and to family members you are happy to confide in – try to help them understand how you’re feeling and what they can do to support you

-- Don’t try to be a ‘super mum’ or ‘wonder woman’ – it’s fine to say yes to help from others when it’s offered.
-Ask your loved ones to help with tasks like housework, cooking and shopping
+- Don’t try to do it all alone – it’s fine to say yes to help from others when it’s offered.
+Ask someone to help with tasks like housework, cooking and shopping

 - Make time for yourself – try to do activities that you find relaxing and enjoyable, such as going for a walk, listening to music, reading a book or having a warm bath

 - Rest when you can – although it can be difficult when you’re looking after a baby, try to sleep whenever you get the chance, follow good sleeping habits and, if possible, ask your partner to help with the night-time feeds